 PINOUT: 2-8 is heater 5,0 V AC.
 Pin 8 (or2) is also cathode.
 Pins 4 and 6 are two anodes.
 Other pins - even if existing - are not connected.
 To test - just use a meter and check resistance in ohms between the pins.
 IN A RECTIFIER THE ONLY TWO PINS WHICH SHOW ANY OHM READING AT ALL, ARE HEATER PINS.
-THE READING SHOULD BE IN SINGLE OHMS.
+THE READING SHOULD BE IN SINGLE OHMS like 20hm.

 Some people report back that the directly heated diodes sound better than their indirectly heated counterparts, but this hasn't been verified in any semi scientific way.
 Generally we expect the directly heated diodes to have up to 400% higher current capability as well as voltage max.
 It al depends on the DEMAND of our circuit.
 Some Lampizator tube stages demand only 2 mA in total, some can demand 40mA and more.
+Atlantic DAC demand in total for 2 channels is 20 mA for SE or 40 mA for balanced version.